Loki-whan12/Flutter_Weather_App/README.md

 # Flutter_Weather_App
-A weather forcast app coded in flutter, that gives you real time weather updates.
+A weather forecast app coded in Flutter, that gives you real-time weather updates.